 Academic Board Committees - Expressions of Interest

-Expressions of interest, which should be no more than one page, should address the required attributes and your motivation for applying, and outline the skills and/or experience you would bring to the role.
-Expressions of interest must be submitted by close of business 17 November 2022.
+Expressions of Interest should be no more than one page, address the required attributes by detailing the skills and/or experience you would bring to the role and outline your interest in the position.

-Selection of committee members will be undertaken by Academic Board Executive Committee, taking into consideration the skills mix, diversity and geographical location of the existing members of the Committee.
+Selection will be undertaken by Academic Board Executive Committee taking into consideration the skills mix, diversity and geographical location of the existing membership of the Committee and based on the expression of interest submitted.
 Recommendations will then be made to Academic Board for approval.
-If Academic Board Executive Committee considers that there are no suitable nominees, a further call for expressions of interest may be made.

 Education Committee provides advice to Academic Board on curriculum, teaching and learning, credit and admissions policies, quality and performance, including student lifecycle data, and quality improvement initiatives and their impact, and provides advice to Academic Board on the strategic direction, priorities, and the University’s Teaching and Learning Plan.